 What is osteosarcoma?

-Osteosarcoma is not a common cancer.
+Osteosarcoma isn’t a common cancer.
 Only between 800 and 900 cases occur in the United States each year.
 But it is the most common bone cancer in children and teenagers.
 It’s slightly more likely to affect males.

 What causes osteosarcoma?

 How is osteosarcoma diagnosed?

 There are a number of tests your doctor may use to determine if your child has osteosarcoma.

 - Biopsy: A biopsy is important because other malignant (cancerous) tumors and some infections can look like osteosarcoma on an X-ray.
 For the biopsy, a doctor with special training takes a piece of the tumor from the bone.
 The doctor can sometimes do the biopsy with a needle.
 Other times, they will need to make an incision (a cut in the skin).
 The piece of tissue the doctor takes is looked at under a microscope to see if the tumor is an osteosarcoma.